telerik/blazor-docs/components/timepicker/events.md

 ## OnChange

-The `OnChange` event fires when the new value is commited by the user either by pressing `Enter`, or when the input loses focus.
+The `OnChange` event fires when the new value is commited by the user either by pressing `Enter` while the input is focused, or when the input loses focus.

 The time picker is a generic component, so you must provide either a `Value`, or a type to the `T` parameter of the component.